Rolling out phytosanitary measures to expand market access

 Participating countries are major producers, exporters and importers of plants and products of plant origin and have a significant share in intra‑ and extra‑regional trade.
 The implementation of phytosanitary measures is therefore a major concern for them, as is trade facilitation and market access.
 Despite significant differences regarding implementing phytosanitary measures in each country, all of them recognized the need to improve their procedures.

-The project aimed to create tools and build capacity for beneficiary countries to improve their phytosanitary measures based on a regional and innovative approach.
+The project aimed to create tools and build capacity for beneficiary countries to improve their phytosanitary measures on the basis of a regional and innovative approach.
 The capacity building and tools targeted specific concerns that were identified through collaborative work done at the regional level by technical panels and the COSAVE steering committee, as well as through the IICA’s performance, vision and strategy tool.

 Strengthened phytosanitary surveillance (general and specific)